EXCLUSIVE-Tencent boss meets China antitrust officials as scrutiny widens-sources

 By Pei Li and Julie Zhu

-March 24 (Reuters) - Pony Ma, the low-profile founder of Tencent Holdings 0700.HK, China's biggest social media and video games company, met with antitrust watchdog officials this month to discuss compliance at his group, three people with direct knowledge of the matter told Reuters.
+March 24 (Reuters) - Pony Ma, the founder of Tencent Holdings 0700.HK, China's biggest social media and video games company, met with antitrust watchdog officials this month to discuss compliance at his group, three people with direct knowledge of the matter said.

 The meeting is the most concrete indication yet that China's unprecedented antitrust crackdown, which started late last year with billionaire Jack Ma's Alibaba BABA.N business empire, could soon target other internet behemoths.